akaZorg/Bootstrap-3-boilerplate/README.md

-# A Bootstrap 3 Boilerplate (Sass & Gulp)
+# Bootstrap 3 Boilerplate (Sass, Browsersync, Templates)
-A boilerplate that allows you to quickly start a Bootstrap 3 Project.
+A boilerplate for creating quick mockups using Twitter Bootstrap 3.
 Uses the Sass version of Bootstrap 3, and Gulp to automate things.

 ## Installation